Rigid rotor: Coordinates of the rigid rotor

 which shows the correspondence with the spherical polar coordinates (in the physical convention).

 Knowledge of the Euler angles as function of time t and the initial coordinates $\mathbf{r}(0)$ determine the kinematics of the rigid rotor.

-Classical kinetic energy
+Classical Kinetic Energy

 The following text forms a generalization of the well-known special case of the rotational energy of an object that rotates around one axis.